K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

         It installs and configures the environment required for a specific directory location, and assembles application code and configured environment to create droplets.
         The necessary environments vary depending on the development language of the application, but the following factors are exemplified.
 (Some representative names)

-        -   Runtime: JVM, Interpreter(Ruby, PHP etc.)
+        -   Runtime: JVM, Interpreter(Ruby, PHP, etc.)

-        -   Web Container: tomcat, jboss etc.
+        -   Web Container: tomcat, jboss, etc.

         -   Library: Additional libraries needed(Java jar, ruby gems[^4],NPM[^5] packages)